| Lunch & Light Dishes

 almond flour (almond meal)

-- Optional garnishes: 1/4 cup confectioner’s sugar, sifted; 1/3 cup slivered almonds, lightly toasted; crème fraiche, 8 oz
+- Optional garnishes: 1/4 cup confectioner’s sugar, sifted; 1/3 cup sliced almonds, lightly toasted; crème fraîche or whipped cream, 8 oz

 Prep time: 30 minutes